Skip to Content

 After speaking out against the Catholic Church, Jan Hus was burned at the stake.

-His work paved the way for the Protestant Movement of the 16th century, and ultimately, the Hussite Wars.
+His work paved the way for the Protestant Movement of the 16th century and, ultimately, the Hussite Wars.

 St. Nicholas Church (Prague Old Town)

-The neo Baroque façade is hard to miss when compared to the surrounding buildings.
+The neo-Baroque façade is hard to miss when compared to the surrounding buildings.

 After serving as a Russian Orthodox congregation for many years, the St. Nicholas Church in Old Town is now owned by the Hussite church.